mauriciotogneri/jan/README.md

 ## Types

-Jan has the following data types:
+The language has the following data types:

 ### Numbers